 One of the immediate concerns of American commentators had been the effect of the AT&T divestiture on residential subscribers.
 Figures of 300% increases were frequently cited.
-In fairness, however, it should be pointed out that these increases, claimed as intolerable 85 they are, sound more modest in absolute dollar figures (about \$20) and, that they are partly offset by reductions in long distance rates and equipment charges.
-Furthermore, the predictions of steep rate increases did not take into account the fairly swift working of the political-regulatory system, whose strong opposition will permit at most only a very gradual phase-in of increases in local-service rates.
-Furthermore, social safety-nets the form of "life-line" service for in the needy are being introduced across country.
-Overall, it is highly the unlikely that residential customers bear the full cost of will their service; it is more likely that there will be some alternative form of subsidy, either internal--to the extent that this will not lead many business to "by-pass" the system--or users through some form of a communications surtax for a universal service fund.
-Finally, the rate pressure is forcing the local exchange telephone firms and their holding companies to discover ways of cutting costs and to find new The total business opportunities. result is that residential users are likely to be as badly off as it not seemed at first; but they will clearly more than they did before pay (unless they have many divestiture long-distance calls).
-Most reassuringly, a strong sentiment for supporting the poor and elderly in The their telephone usage is evident. οf positive social argument and economic externalities for broad-based participation in the public network has been accepted, and the commitment to universal service is strong.
+In fairness, however, it be pointed out that should increases, as intolerable as claimed more modest in sound they are, absolute dollar figures (about and, that they are partly offset by reductions in long distance rates and equipment charges.
+Furthermore, predictions of steep rate increases did not take into account the fairly swift political-regulatory working of the whose strong opposition will system, permit at most only a very gradual phase-in of increases in local-service rates.
+Furthermore, social safety-nets in the form of "life-line" service for the needy are being introduced across the country.
+Overall, it is highly unlikely that residential customers bear the full cost ο£ will it is more likely that service; be some alternative form will subsidy, either internal -- to the extent that this will not lead many business to "by-pass" the system--or useis through some form of a communications surtax for a universal service fund.
+Finally, the rate pressure is-forcing the local exchange telephone firms their holding companies to discover ways of cutting costs and to find new The opportunities. total business users is that residential result not likely to be as badly off it as seemed at first; but they will clearly they did before more than (unless they have many divestiture Most calls). long-distance reassuringly, a strong sentiment for supporting the poor and elderly in their telephone usage is evident.
+The positive social οf argument economic externalities for broad-based participation in the public network has been accepted, and the commitment universal service is strong.